cal-weng/terminus/docs/manual/larepass/integrations.md

 Alternatively, you can configure these integrations directly within [Olares Settings](/manual/olares/settings/integrations.md).

 Once authorized, you'll see the connected account in the integration list.
-You can select the storage for [Olares backup](../olares/settings/backup.md)
+You can select the storage for [Olares backup](../olares/settings/backup.md) or access the storage in **Files** > **Cloud Storage** in Olares.

 ## Disconnect integrations
 ::: warning
-Disconnecting Olares Space may affect your ability to manage devices, and access cloud backups through the Olares Space interface.
+Disconnecting an integration may affect the ability to manage devices and cloud backups.
 You can always reconnect later if needed.
 :::

 To disconnect an integration from LarePass: